Tuning and Understanding your Toyota Viscous Fan Clutch

 The factory engagement points are also quite high.
 This reduces noise and fuel consumption, but also means maximum engagement doesn’t occur until the air temp is around 95C.
 Engine coolant temperature will always be higher than air temperature.

-This was all tested with a Digital Thermometer.
+This was all tested with a Digital Thermometer and a water bath on the stove.

 Temperature Set Points (all at 1/2 open)